Our Director is expecting her third child in March 2010. Follow her journey to homebirth on the blog.

 PKU Screening

 Certain metabolic disorders, including a PKU test, are routinely screened for at birth through a heel stick blood sample.
 These disorders have devastating effects that are best handled with early detection and treatment to ensure the best possible outcomes.
-This is the least controversial newborn baby care procedure since the benefits do outweigh the risks.
+This is the least controversial newborn baby care procedure since the benefits clearly outweigh the risks.

 Top of Page